drohmer/CSE104/B_javascript/03_javascript_language/readme.md

 * Run the code in your browser and observe the printed results in the console.
 Compare the printed results with the code in `script.js` file.

-Note that semicolons at the end of the line may be ommited when there is no ambiguity.
+Note that semicolons at the end of the line may be omitted when there is no ambiguity.
 It is recommended to keep explicit semicolons after every statement.

 ### Use strict

 Note the first line `"use strict";`.
 This line indicates that the JavaScript code conform to the more recent standard ([ECMAScript 6](http://es6-features.org)).
-Note that the recent standard is more strict than the old one, limiting odd behaviors and bad practices.
+Note that the recent standard is stricter than the old one, limiting odd behaviors and bad practices.

-As good practice, you should always conform to the more recent standard, thus adding `"use strict";` and following this standard.
+As good practice, you should always conform to the most recent standard, thus adding `"use strict";` and following this standard.

 ### Variable

 Note the three ways of declaring variables in JavaScript: const, let, var.

-`var` is the old way of declaring variables (very commonly found on example code on internet), `const`/`let` are the new norm.
+`var` is the old way of declaring variables (very commonly found on examples code on internet), `const`/`let` are the new norm.

 While explained in more details later, you should follow the following priority in declaring your variables:
 1. Use `const` by default for your variable